 Unfortunately, many beginning homeschoolers inadvertently create a “school at home” atmosphere.
-We start with a proper school schedule, and we put our newly designed lesson plans to good use, and we dive right into the daily routine of school.
-We start at a proper time in the morning, have a midday break of lunch and stay on track until a proper finishing at 3:00 pm.
+We start with a proper school schedule, we put our newly designed lesson plans to good use, and we dive right into the daily routine of school.
+We start at a proper time in the morning, have a midday break of lunch, and stay on track until a proper finishing at 3:00 pm.
 By the end of the day, however, we are more than wiped out.
 But, there’s still grading, filling, and prepping for the next day… Exhaustion doesn’t even begin to define it!

 What is Deschooling?

 As it turns out, what we really need when we start homeschooling is a complete break from school, period.
 We need to pull away from the idea that we must imitate the school classroom model in the comfort of our own homes.
 This mindset, though seemingly innocent, adds a level of pressure that just isn’t healthy.
 Most homeschoolers have multiple children, with multiple grades and age levels which when applied to a classroom mindset, compounds the workload exponentially.
 Deschooling is a solution that enables the homeschooler to understand and accept that learning can take place in many different situations, and in many different ways.
 By applying a deschooling mentality for a period of time, you and your children can disconnect from traditional “school” expectations.